Processing

 Legacy components

-Legacy components are available to use but no longer supported.
+Legacy components are available for use but are no longer supported.

 Alter metadata